Formation (song): Release and commercial performance

 "Formation" was released on February 6, 2016, accompanied by its official music video.
 It was a surprise release, having no prior announcement in a similar manner to Beyoncé's 2013 self-titled studio album.
 Writers such as Dream Hampton suggested that the release date was intentionally selected, as it was the start of Black History Month, during Mardi Gras in New Orleans, the day after Trayvon Martin's birthday, and the day before Sandra Bland's birthday.
 The release was accompanied by new merchandise on Beyoncé's website, with items and clothing citing lyrics from the song.
 The release "broke the internet", according to Rolling Stone, sparking widespread praise and discourse on social media.
 It was Google's most searched song of 2016.

 "Formation" was not an official single, according to music industry trade publication Hits Daily Double.
 The song was exclusively available as a free download via the subscription-based music streaming service Tidal.
 It was not available for purchase or for streaming on other platforms, and Tidal did not report the song's streams to Nielsen, the source of Billboard's sales figures.
 The song was also not promoted to radio stations; however several stations still added it to their rotations.
 Reggie Rouse, program director at Atlanta station V-103, said: "If you were a mainstream urban station that didn't play 'Formation,' you were left out in the cold.
 When Beyoncé releases a record or a song, it's an event — everyone listens.
 If someone else did that, it wouldn't have the same effect."
 The song debuted at number 11 on the U.S. Hot R&B/Hip-Hop Airplay with 16.3 million audience impressions, marking Beyoncé's highest career debut on the chart.
 Based on the airplay alone, the song debuted at number nine on the U.S. Billboard Bubbling Under Hot 100.

 "Formation" featured as the final track on Beyoncé's sixth studio album, Lemonade, which was surprise-released on April 23, 2016.
 The song also plays over the credits of the accompanying film of the same name.
 The track set new peak positions on the charts following the release of the album, as it became available for streaming exclusively on Tidal, as well as for purchase on iTunes two days later.
-The song debuted at number 10 on the Billboard Hot 100 and number three on the Digital Songs chart (with 174,000 downloads) on May 2, 2016.
+The song debuted at number 10 on the Billboard Hot 100 and number three on the Digital Songs chart (with 174,000 downloads) on the chart dating May 14, 2016.
 In 2022, the song was certified three-times platinum by the Recording Industry Association of America in the U.S. Following the album's release, the song also debuted in the top 40 of several international singles charts, including the UK, Canada, Australia, France, Spain, Hungary, and Sweden.
 It reached number one on the ARIA Urban Singles chart, while the singer's own "Hold Up" was at number two.